 COMMENT: A commenter asked whether Ocean Wind 1 could discuss the HDD technology during the scoping hearing.
 (Joseph M. Lehman, Sr.) Commenter asked whether the construction of the Project via HDD or operation of the Project near their home present a risk to them and the public.
 Commenters also asked whether there the risk of flooding present a hazardous condition during construction.
 (Jane Kegelman) (Deborah Fox Walsh) (John O'Donnell) Commenters asked about noise generated by the Project.
-(Ed Finkelstein) (Michael Fife) Commenter asked whether beach access or street parking will be affected on 35th Street.
+(Ed Finkelstein) (Michael Fife) Commenters opined that construction will cause a significant disruption to the area.
+(Joanne Dziedzic) (Carole Harrer) Another commenter asked whether beach access or street parking will be affected on 35th Street.
 (John O'Donnell) Commenter noted that a local gas main that was installed via HDD failed three times.
 (Gregory Kotick) One commenter asked whether there are foundation pilings longer than 50 feet.
 (Robert Lambert)